 The Infiniti EMERG-E is such fun on the road that I forget to turn my attention to the battery status display, which has dipped dramatically after a few kilometers of committed driving.
 So imagine my surprise when, directly behind me, as I remove my foot from the accelerator, the three-cylinder engine of the range extender kicks in.
 Immediately it gets up to maximum revs, although this has nothing to do with the position of my foot on the pedal.
 The three-cylinder’s role is simply to recharge the batteries – quite independently of how I’m currently handling the car.
 And that is what really feels unfamiliar.
 No doubt it will take time to adjust to such ideas.
 Or perhaps it is simply an issue the engineers would rather leave until last.

-The Infiniti EMERG-E is an experimental vehicle – the first Infiniti completely developed in Europe – a prototype that probably, unfortunately, will never reach the production stage.
+The Infiniti EMERG-E is an experimental vehicle – the first Infiniti completely developed in Europe – a prototype that unfortunately, will probably never reach the production stage.
 It came about as a result of a UK government initiative aimed at accelerating the introduction of vehicles with low CO2 emissions.
-Infiniti collaborated on this initiative with universities and innovative suppliers, pooling their knowledge and Infiniti’s own expertise in the design of hybrid production vehicles and its Formula One experience with the Infiniti Red Bull Racing Formula One Team to create a fully functioning technology carrier.
+Infiniti collaborated on this initiative with universities and innovative suppliers, pooling their knowledge and Infiniti’s own expertise in the design of hybrid production vehicles to create a fully functioning technology carrier.
 The Technology Strategy Board, as the initiative is called, stipulated a focus on technologies that have never been combined in this form before.
 And, more importantly, which are close to potential commercial realization.

 After a few committed laps of the test track, I climb out of the Infiniti EMERG-E with sweaty palms and listen to the engineer telling me about the development costs and monetary value of the unique vehicle I have just unwittingly and unrestrainedly pushed to its limits round the circuit.
 Now it rolls back into its hangar, silently, as if nothing had happened.
 No last bark, no puff of blue exhaust smoke from a final stamp on the throttle.
 No, the future is all quiet.